anhquan99/markdown/Technical/DevOps/Azure/Azure.md

 		- Job and message queuing
 		- Distributed transactions
 # Event-based solutions
-- Azure event Grid is a serverless event broker that you can use to intergrate applications using events
+- Azure event Grid is a serverless event broker that you can use to integrate applications using events
 	- 5 concepts in event grid
 		- Event: what happened.
 		- Event sources: where the event took place.